affiliate disclosure

 It is believed that shared Hosting is less fast than others.

-This is true when you compare the average speed on a Shared server with a website on either VPS, dedicated, or cloud servers.
+This is true when you compare the average speed of a Shared server with that of a website on a VPS, a dedicated server, or a cloud server.

-One of the most significant advantages of Shared Hosting is its cheap and very affordable.
+One of the most significant advantages of Shared Hosting is its cheapness and affordability.

 Being on a Shared Hosting server also means every website on the same server shares the operational cost.